Frequently asked questions about the MIT EMBA Program

 Ideal candidates will have demonstrated extraordinary leadership potential and impact in their careers.
 They will also possess the drive to innovate and the intellectual capability required to succeed in a rigorous academic program at MIT.
-Candidates usually hold undergraduate degrees and have at least eight years of work experience.
+Candidates usually hold undergraduate degrees and have at least ten years of work experience.
 We will consider candidates without undergraduate degrees or with fewer than the recommended years of experience if they have demonstrated exceptional capabilities through other endeavors.

 Are GMAT scores required?

 No. However, we do recommend that you take the GMAT if you believe your academic records do not accurately reflect your current knowledge of quantitative methods.